Heathcliff (1984 TV series): Home media

-In the 1980s, the series was released on VHS from RCA/Columbia Pictures Home Video and Golden Book Video, with releases from the latter being released through the DIC Video label.
+In the 1980s, the series was released on VHS from RCA/Columbia Pictures Home Video and Golden Book Video, with releases from the latter being released under the DIC Video banner.

 In February 2004, Sterling Entertainment released two VHS/DVD releases titled Terror of the Neighborhood and Fish Tales, each featuring six Heathcliff segments and a Catillac Cats segment.
 The DVD versions featured two additional Catillac Cats segments.
 On May 25, Sterling released Heathcliff: The Movie on DVD.

-In 2004, General Mills offered free DVDs in select cereals with assorted cartoons, some of which had Heathcliff episodes on them.
+In 2004, General Mills offered free DVDs of DiC series with assorted episodes in cereal boxes, including Heathcliff.

 In the UK, Maximum Entertainment released two volumes of the series in 2004.
 The first DVD/VHS contained 5 episodes, while the other DVD contained 3.
 A third one, released in 2008, contained 5 more episodes.

 In September 2005, Shout!
-Factory and Sony BMG Music Entertainment released Heathcliff and The Catillac Cats in a 4-disc boxset featuring the first 24 episodes of the series in its original, complete and uncut television broadcast form.
+Factory released Heathcliff and The Catillac Cats in a 4-disc boxset featuring the first 24 episodes of the series in its original, complete and uncut television broadcast form.
 Shout!
 Factory has lost the rights to the series.

 Throughout 2007–2009, NCircle Entertainment released eight Heathcliff DVDs.

 In February 2012, Mill Creek Entertainment released Heathcliff- Season One, Volume 1 on DVD.
 This 3-disc set features the first 32 episodes from the Season 1 which includes a bonus episode of The Get Along Gang (originally The Busy World of Richard Scarry was meant to be the bonus episode).
 They also released a 10 episode best-of collection on that same day.
 Heathcliff- Season 1, Volume 2 was released on October 1, 2013, which contains the remaining 33 episodes from Season 1.

 In August 2016, Mill Creek released Heathcliff – The Complete Series on DVD in Region 1.
 The 9-disc set contains all 86 episodes of the series, including the final 21 episodes which were previously unreleased.

 The episode "Going Shopping / Cat in the Fat" was included as a bonus in the DVD release of the first half of the Beverly Hills Teens series.

 In France, two more 4-disc sets were released under the French title of the series, Les Entrechats.